argoproj/argo-events/docs/index.md

-**Argo Events** is an event-driven workflow automation framework for Kubernetes which helps you trigger K8s objects, Argo Workflows, Serverless workloads, etc. on events from variety of sources like webhook, s3, schedules, messaging queues, gcp pubsub, sns, sqs, etc.
+**Argo Events** is an event-driven workflow automation framework for Kubernetes which helps you trigger K8s objects, Argo Workflows, Serverless workloads, etc. on events from a variety of sources like webhooks, S3, schedules, messaging queues, gcp pubsub, sns, sqs, etc.

 <br/>